powwu/ttr-web/README.md

 All sources to software I used in the making of this project are located at the **very bottom**.
 #    Installation (incomplete)
 ##    Step 1: Installing via the Script
-This script is designed to work with Ubuntu 18.04 servers.
-If you are looking for a reliable and cheap hosting service, I recommend DigitalOcean.
+This script is designed to work with Ubuntu 18.04 servers. **Due to TTR's VPN blocking, running this from the cloud requires a bit of configuring (but home servers are A-OK!).
+For more information, visit the Troubleshooting tab of the wiki.**

 Install git if you haven't already:
 ```bash